jamessimone/apex-rollup/README.md

 This is also the preferred method for scheduling; while I do expose the option to schedule a rollup from Apex, I find the ease of use in creating Scheduled Flows in conjunction with the deep power of properly configured Invocables to be much more scalable than the "Scheduled Jobs" of old.
 This also gives you the chance to do some truly crazy rollups — be it from a Scheduled Flow, an Autolaunched Flow, or a Platform Event-Triggered Flow.
 As long as you can manipulate data to correspond to the shape of an existing SObject's fields, they don't even have to exist; you could have an Autolaunched flow rolling up records when invoked from a REST API so long as the data you're consuming contains a String/Id matching something on the "parent" rollup object.

+**Special note as of v1.2.12** - a second collection variable, `Prior records to Rollup` is now included by default on both rollup invocable actions.
+This variable is only necessary to include for UPDATE / UPSERT contexts, but the _type_ for the collection must be set regardless of whether or not you use it.
+If your flow is currently locked because you are upgrading from a version prior to `v1.2.12` and the `Object for "Prior records to rollup" (input)` dropdown is locked, [read more about migrating without having to delete and recreate your existing action nodes](#using-sfdx-to-update-your-flow-xml).

 #### Perform Rollup on records Invocable Action

-**Special note as of v1.2.12** - a second collection variable, `Prior records to Rollup` is now included by default on both invocable actions.
-This is only necessary for UPDATE / UPSERT contexts.

 Here are the arguments necessary to invoke `Rollup` from a Flow / Process Builder using the `Perform Rollup on records` action: